Brunswick County Theft Lawyer

 Although state statutes define several distinct types of theft, they are generally divided between grand larceny and petit larceny.
 Essentially, the value of the property taken determines the severity of the penalty in most cases.

 Grand larceny is a felony punishable by up to 20 years in prison.
 However, the court has the discretion to try the case as petit larceny.
 Petit larceny is a Class 1 misdemeanor with maximum penalties that include one year of incarceration and a fine of up to $2,500.
-An experienced theft attorney in Brunswick County could fight to get the charges reduced to petit theft, potentially avoiding thousands of dollars in fines and years in prison.
+An experienced attorney in Brunswick County could fight to get the charges reduced to petit theft, potentially avoiding thousands of dollars in fines and years in prison.

 Grand and Petit Larceny

-In state statutes, basic theft is referred to by the traditional common law term of larceny.
+In the state’s statutes, basic theft is referred to by the traditional common law term of larceny.
 The term is not defined in the statutes, so it retains the common law meaning.
 Someone commits larceny when they unlawfully take or hold property belonging to another person with the intent to deprive the owner of the use of the property permanently.

 Types of Theft Crimes